Hair-Raising Hare: Plot

 Bugs Bunny and Gossamer pass by a mirror; Gossamer looks at the mirror, then his reflection runs away screaming; Gossamer looks at the audience and shrugs.
 Bugs acts as a lamp; he dances to "Shuffle Off to Buffalo" and taunts Gossamer by calling "Hey, Frankenstein!".
 Bugs and Gossamer keep running until a door on the floor opens and a rock falls into the empty space.
 While Bugs is tip-toe-ing backwards and praying, he bumps into Gossamer.
 He comes up with an idea and gives him a manicure.
 He puts the monster's fingers into the water to have his fingernails cut, but it contains two mousetraps.
 The monster yelps in pain, and then sobs.

 Bugs twice thinks he has escaped.
 The first time, the monster is hiding behind a picture frame and Bugs apparently was not aware until he poked Gossamer in the eye.

 The second time, Gossamer is following Bugs behind a wall until Bugs marks where he previously was and smashes the mark with a giant mallet when Gossamer appears behind it.
 The wall crumbles and a barely-conscious Gossamer quickly follows.

 The third time, Gossamer is in a knight's armor, holding an axe above his head.
 He gets hit by Bugs Bunny in his locomotive-style knight-riding horse, causing him to hit the wall to turn into a can called "Canned Monster".

 However, as Bugs saunters off toward the exit, singing to himself, Gossamer gets the bunny in his clutches.
 Bugs repeats his opening line "Did you ever have the feeling you were being watched?"
 Gossamer's expression changes from anger to anxiety.
 Bugs points to the audience.
-Gossamer shrieks, "People!" and runs away screaming, breaking through a series of walls, leaving his cartoon outline in all of them.
+Gossamer shrieks, "People!" and runs away screaming, breaking through a series of walls and leaving his cartoon silhouette in all of them.

 Having "re-re-disposed of the monster", Bugs is about to "exit stage right", when the female robo-rabbit re-appears, intact, and again accompanied by "Oh, You Beautiful Doll".
 Bugs snickers "Mechanical!"
 Then the robot smooches him on the cheek, leaving a lipstick mark on the smitten bunny, who says "Well, so it's mechanical!"
-He assumes a robot-like gait (with his tail magically rotating like the robot's wind-up key) and follows her off the screen.
+He assumes a robot-like gait (with his tail rotating like the robot's wind-up key) and follows her off the screen.